-Aqua Vitae - The Water of Life
+Aqua Vitae Explained - The Truth About The Water of Life

-By Timo Torner / Last updated on March 20, 2023
+By Timo Torner / Last updated on May 12, 2023

 The term Aqua Vitae stands for a historic distilled spirit, and because it comes in many different forms, Aqua Vitae also has the byname mother of all spirits.

-Aqua Vitae has a very long history.
-Its roots date back to the Roman Empire, where it stood for various distilled spirits as well as for baptism water.
 However, over time the meaning of the term evolved and then described a variety of alcoholic beverages.
-And as the Roman empire expanded its territory, the term Aqua Vitae traveled with it.
+And as the Roman Empire expanded its territory, the term traveled with it.

-The word translates to water of life and is present in many languages, like the Gaelic uisce beatha, French eau de vie, Scandinavian akvavit, or the Italian aquavite.
+The word Aqua Vitae translates to water of life and is present in many languages, like the Gaelic uisce beatha, French eau de vie, Scandinavian akvavit, or the Italian aquavite.
 Also, in Russia, Ukraine, Belarus, and Poland, you can find variations of it.
 And what all have in common is they stand for a local kind of distilled spirit.

 What is Aqua Vitae?

-Many of the ingredients were said to have medical properties.
-So it isn't surprising that the distilled spirit got used for curing illnesses.
-For instance, Taddeo Alderotti, an alchemist who lived in the 13th century, created such a potion distilled from wine.
-According to him, his creation was 'the mother and mistress of all medicines'.
+According to Alderotti, his creation was 'the mother and mistress of all medicines'.
 And even though his version of an Aqua Vitae was certainly not that powerful, by drinking a bit every day, he reached the age of 87.
 Not that impressive today, but back in the day, that must have seemed nearly impossible.
 After all, life expectancy in the 13th century was just around 30 years.

-The birth of Whisky
+The Pre-Decessor of Whisky

 About 200 years later, in the 1500s, Brother John Cor from Lindores Abbey was asked to produce Aqua Vitae for King James IV.
 He ended up creating the first-ever version of Scotch Whisky.
-Out of 500kg of malt, he made around 400 bottles of Whisky.
-And, of course, as it was the custom, the spirit contained infusions of various plants, herbs, and spices.

 Green Chartreuse, the complex liqueur made by the monks of the order of Chartreux, is just one example of a more modern Aqua Vitae.
-And despite already being quite elaborate, Green Chartreuse doesn't even come close to the most complex recipes out there.
+And despite being quite elaborate, Green Chartreuse doesn't even come close to the most complex recipes out there.

 Aqua Vitae today